 HIMARS: Lighter and More Deployable

 HIMARS carries six GMLRS rockets or one ATACMS missile, half the M270’s capacity but with dramatically improved deployability.
 For expeditionary operations and rapid global response, HIMARS provides rocket artillery capability that simply cannot be matched by heavier systems.
+When you need fires somewhere fast, HIMARS is often the only option that can actually get there.

 Combat Proven